 In an authoritarian Japan, Fuse, part of an anti-terrorist police brigade, faces an internal enquiry.
 On a recent operation he hesitated to kill a female terrorist because of her youth, giving her time to blow herself up.
+He is then haunted by the event, and deals with the effects of his inaction.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing